fassko/fassko.github.io/_posts/2020-01-18-ignorance-of-cache.md

 * `static var reloadIgnoringCacheData: NSURLRequest.CachePolicy`
 > Replaced by NSURLRequest.CachePolicy.reloadIgnoringLocalCacheData
 * `case returnCacheDataElseLoad`
-> Use existing cache data, regardless or age or expiration date, loading from originating source only if there is no cached data.
+> Use existing cache data, regardless of age or expiration date, loading from originating source only if there is no cached data.
 * 	`case returnCacheDataDontLoad`
-> Use existing cache data, regardless or age or expiration date, and fail if no cached data is available.
+> Use existing cache data, regardless of age or expiration date, and fail if no cached data is available.
 * `case reloadRevalidatingCacheData`
 > Use cache data if the origin source can validate it; otherwise, load from the origin

 If you just read the documentation then all of these constants look confusing and hard to choose the right now.
-Let’s try to understand which of the caching policy you need to choose and when for your `URLRequest`.
+Let’s try to understand which of the caching policy you need to choose for your `URLRequest` and when.

 ## Which one to choose?

 The default policy for URL load requests is `useProtocolCachePolicy`.
 If a cached response does not exist then it is fetched from the originating source.
 Otherwise, if a response doesn’t tell to revalidate then a response is returned from the cache.
 For more detailed information you can go to [RFC 2616 detailed documentation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html#sec13).
 Here is an image to illustrate how this policy works.

 ![How useProtocolCachePolicy works](/assets/img/cache/cache-determination.png)